 It’s no secret that Facebook has come under fire in recent years.
 From privacy concerns to the spread of misinformation, the social media platform has left more and more people wondering how social media has changed our views, decisions and even our daily lives.
 For instance, the recent Netflix documentary The Social Dilemma chronicles the addictive nature of social media use.
 When paired with access to limitless content, these addictions create a dependent population.

 How is Facebook dealing with this?

-- When you see a false news story, click on the “v” drop-down menu located in the top, right-hand corner of the post.
+- When you see a false news story, click the three dots next to the post.